mazzalab/nAPOGEE/README.md

 ## Directory Tree

-- The `downstream_analysis` subfolder in both `rAPOGEE` and `tAPOGEE` contains additional analyses on the predictions and models, such as population frequency investigations, spatial autocorrelation, and feature importance analysis.
+- The `downstream_analysis` subfolder in both `rAPOGEE` and `tAPOGEE` contains additional analyses on the predictions and models, such as population frequency investigations, spatial autocorrelation, feature importance analysis, ablation studies, and external benchmarking.
 - The `data` folder includes all input files required to run the analysis.
 - The `checkpoints` folder contains pre-computed intermediate results to facilitate running specific notebooks without regenerating all intermediate steps.
 - To replicate the pipeline from scratch, delete the contents of the `checkpoints` folder and ensure all required input files are present in the `data` folder.